What is Assessment

 Instruments used to score student performance are often fall under the broad title of ‘rubrics’.
 There are several types of scoring instruments: Rubrics, Performance Checklists, and Checklists.
 Each instrument helps to standardize the assessment scoring process.

-To learn more about the differences between rubric types, see the rubric section of the Implementation chapter.
+To learn more about the differences between rubric types, see the rubric section of the Implementation page.

 Once data has been collected and scored, the results can be used for decision-making, strategic planning, program evaluation and program improvement.
 The success of an assessment plan ultimately rests on whether or not it provides the information needed to make informed decisions about a course’s or program’s future.
 Assessment findings must be usable and used for plotting the future of curriculum, this is referred to as the ‘feedback loop’.
 Results can inform decisions that in turn lead to new goals and objectives emerging for a given curricular program.
 It is important that the results be communicated and the information passed on to those who need it to inform program decision-making.
 Assessment results should never be used to lay blame on individuals, but rather should be communicated in ways that will lead to ever improving program quality.